Yelp/undebt/docs/source/cli.rst

       -h, --help            show this help message and exit --pattern path, -p path
                             paths to pattern definition files
-      --extension ext, -e ext
-                            extensions of files to be modified when searching a directory (exclude ".", e.g. "py" instead of ".py") --multiprocess processes, -m processes
-                            number of processes to run in parallel (default is 16) --verbose
+      --verbose
       --dry-run, -d         only print to stdout; do not overwrite files